tanyuqian/aspect-based-summarization/README.md

 ```
 to get rouge scores.
 Results will be saved in ```logs/weaksup/docs100000/rouge_scores.txt```.

-## Finetune with Ma-News Training Data
+## Finetune with MA-News Training Data
 ### Baseline
 Run this command to finetune a BART model with 1K MA-News training data examples.
 ```shell